wikimedia/pywikibot/tests/README.rst

 The Pywikibot tests are based on the `unittest framework
 <https://docs.python.org/3/library/unittest.html>`_.

-The tests package provides a function load_tests that supports the `load tests protocol
+The tests package provides a function :func:`tests.load_tests` that supports the `load tests protocol
 <https://docs.python.org/3/library/unittest.html#load-tests-protocol>`_.
 The default ordering begins with tests of underlying components, then tests site and page semantics, and finishes with tests of the scripts and finally